KilledByAPixel/LittleJS/FAQ.md

 If you are seeing a blank screen, first try opening the dev tools console (F12 in most browsers).
 This will show you any errors that occur and allows stepping through code to help debug.
 A common issue is the image data failing to load with a message like "The image element contains cross-origin data, and may not be loaded."
-This is probably because the game was loaded directly without using a web server.
+This is probably because the game was loaded directly without using a web server!

 ### Do I need a local server to run LittleJS games, and how do I set one up?